-If you are working in a designated combat zone in support of the Armed Forces of the US, your abode is not considered to be in the US.
-So long as you meet the requirements of the physical presence test, you should be eligible to exclude your foreign earned income.
+If you work in a designated combat zone in support of the Armed Forces of the US, your abode is not considered to be in the US.
+So long as you meet the requirements of the physical presence test, you should be eligible to exclude your foreign-earned income.
 Combat zones are regularly updated, so be sure to check frequently for the latest designated areas.

 How Can Expats Establish a Tax Home in a Foreign Country?

 Establishing a tax home in a foreign country is tantamount to establishing a clear, primary connection with your host country.
 How do you do that?
 Have proof of your life in the host country in case the IRS ever questions the exclusion claim.

 For example, perhaps you use the local bank, have joined some local clubs or organizations, participate in a religious service, or even are involved in the community on a general level.
 When you have foreign accounts for utilities, insurance, a driver’s license, or even a cellphone, it paints the picture that this is the place where you live.
 It’s your abode, and it’s your tax home.
 If you are a contractor in a combat zone, we recommend keeping the employment contract and your tax documents for the year.
 Once you show that you are less connected to the US, you should pass the tax home test.